Thursday, 30 May 2019

 For example, if an openly practising homosexual wanted to teach children in some capacity, I would see their sexual practice as a big black mark against them.
 Children need to be protected from harm, and taught right from wrong, including that homosexual practice is bad.
 Whether, at the end of the day, I would conclude that this person shouldn’t in fact teach children would depend on how many black marks other potential teachers might have against them.

-On point (4), I absolutely reject all hatred for homosexuals, whether they are practising or not.
-As I have said, the Christian life is one of loving everyone despite their sins, just as Jesus loves me despite the bad things I have done.
+On point (4), I reject all hatred for homosexuals, whether they are practising or not.
+As I have said, the Christian life is one of loving everyone despite their sins, just as Jesus loves me despite my sins.
 But love is sometimes tough.
 Sometimes it means criticising people for what they do or believe.

-It is actually very ironic that Christians like myself are accused of hatred, since, not only are we opposed to all hatred, but those who falsely accuse us of hatred often seem to hate us with a passion.
-The amount of hatred in Western countries that is directed towards Christians like me for what we say on sexuality and gender is enormous.
-The militant LGBT lobby is now a significant hate group in this part of the world.
+It is actually very ironic that Christians like myself are accused of hatred on this topic, since, not only are we opposed to hatred, but those who falsely accuse us of hatred often seem to hate us with a passion.
+The amount of hatred in Western countries that is directed towards Christians for what we say on sexuality is enormous.
+The militant LGBTQ lobby is now a major hate movement in this part of the world.

 It is notable that many who claim to be against all hatred seem to forget that they are against this when they have no sympathy with the views of a group of people who are hated.
-If they are sympathetic to the beliefs of people who are hated, they (rightly) condemn hatred strongly.
-Yet if they are not sympathetic, their opposition to hatred disappears, and in many cases they become haters themselves.
-This sort of double standards is very common in Western countries today.
+This sort of hypocrisy is very common in Western countries today.

 Accusation:

 You say that gay people will go to hell.
-That’s hate if ever I heard it.
+That’s a very hateful thing to say.

 Answer: